kevinlee6/dotfiles/README.md

     but the actual action that I want is not being executed.
   - absolute paths must be used.

+### WSL
+- Enable BIOS hyper-v support and follow docs.
+- Use FiraCode for ligature and other font-related support.
+- If using Ubuntu app on Windows, right-click the title and go to Defaults to configure the font.

 ### TODO:

 - Create install script for everything.